Winter Flow Project 2018/19

 - The number of acute beds in service

 - The number of patients in their trust for whom hospitalisation in an acute trust is no longer medically required

 - The number of locum staff employed within your Emergency Department.

-The project will run from the beginning of October 2017 to 31 March 2018.
+The project will run from the beginning of October 2018 to the end of March 2019.
 All the information submitted will be anonymised and aggregated to provide a system wide picture while avoiding unhelpful scrutiny of individual sites.
 Moreover, the data will only be discussed and published in aggregate form.

 For further information about the project please contact email@example.com